-Students may make schedule changes without penalty during each academic term's Drop/ Add period.
+Students may make schedule changes without penalty during each academic term's Drop/Add period.
+Drop/Add is not allowed outside this period.

 Withdrawal from Courses

 Students who withdraw officially from graduate courses (using the designated withdrawal form) before the final examination will receive a grade of W. A grade of W may not be awarded after the final examination in the course.